-The FDA is authorized under the FDCA to give certain products "Breakthrough Therapy designation."
+The FDA is authorized under the FDCA to give certain product candidates "Breakthrough Therapy designation."
 A Breakthrough Therapy product candidate is defined as a product candidate that is intended, alone or in combination with one or more other drugs, to treat a serious or life-threatening disease or condition and preliminary clinical evidence indicates that such product candidate may demonstrate substantial improvement on one or more clinically significant endpoints over existing therapies.
 The FDA will seek to ensure the sponsor of Breakthrough Therapy product candidate receives intensive guidance on an efficient drug development program, intensive involvement of senior managers and experienced staff on a proactive, collaborative and cross-disciplinary review.
 In addition, the FDA may consider reviewing portions of an NDA before the sponsor submits the complete application, or rolling review.
 Product candidates designated as breakthrough therapies by the FDA may be eligible for other expedited programs, such as priority review, if supported by clinical data.

 Designation as Breakthrough Therapy is within the discretion of the FDA.
-Accordingly, even if we believe setmelanotide meets the criteria for designation as Breakthrough Therapy for other uses, the FDA may disagree.
-For example, the FDA recently informed us that, based on the currently available data, our Breakthrough Therapy designation will not be extrapolated to POMC/PCSK1 or LEPR heterozygous, SH2B1, and SRC1 variants.
-With additional clinical data, however, we can reapply for Breakthrough Therapy designation for these variants and/or pursue other accelerated approval options.
+Accordingly, even if we believe setmelanotide meets the criteria for designation as Breakthrough Therapy, the FDA may disagree.
 In any event, the receipt of Breakthrough Therapy designation for a product candidate, or acceptance for one or more of the FDA's other expedited programs, may not result in a faster development process, review or approval compared to products considered for approval under conventional FDA procedures and does not guarantee ultimate approval by the FDA.
 Regulatory standards to demonstrate safety and efficacy must still be met.
 Additionally, the FDA may later decide that the product candidate no longer meets the conditions for designation and may withdraw designation at any time or decide that the time period for FDA review or approval will not be shortened.